centreon/centreon-documentation/versioned_docs/version-22.04/connect/openid.md

 - **Trusted client addresses**: If you enter IP addresses in this field, only these IP addresses will be allowed to access the Centreon interface.
 All other IP addresses will be blocked.
 IP addresses must be separated by commas.
 - **Blacklist client addresses**: These IP adresses will be blocked.
 All other IP addresses will be allowed to access the Centreon interface.

-### Step 4: User Management
+### Step 4: Manage user creation

 <Tabs groupId="sync">
 <TabItem value="Automatic management" label="Automatic management">

 ![image](../assets/administration/oidc-import-users.png)

-Enable Auto import users:
+If you turn on **Enable Auto import users**, users that log in to Centreon for the first time will be created in the Centreon configuration.
+(Turning the option on does not import automatically all users in your infrastructure.)

 - **Enable auto import** : enables or disables automatic users import.
+If auto import is disabled, you will have to [create each user manually](../monitoring/basic-objects/contacts-create.md) before they can log in.
-- **Contact template** : select a contact template that will be applied to new imported users.
+- **Contact template** : select a [contact template](../monitoring/basic-objects/contacts-templates.md)  that will be applied to newly imported users.
-  This allows in particular to manage the default configuration of the notification.
+  This allows in particular to manage the default configuration of the [notifications](../alerts-notifications/notif-configuration.md).
-- **Attribut de l'email** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user email address.
+- **Email attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user's email address.
-- **Attribut du nom complet** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user full name.
+- **Fullname attribute** : defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to get user full name.

 </TabItem>